 He is a Certified Fraud Examiner (CFE) and a member of the Association of Certified Fraud Examiners (ACFE) and the International Association of Independent Corporate Monitors (IAICM).

 As former board member at KPMG, Rich served as the chair of the Professional Practice, Ethics, and Compliance Committee and the Governance Task Force.
 While at KPMG, he was also the Executive Sponsor for KPMG’s Compliance Transformation Initiative and Chief Compliance Officer Exchange—a peer-to-peer roundtable for Fortune 350 chief compliance officers to share leading practices.
 He currently serves on the boards of the National Association of Corporate Directors (NACD) NY Chapter, the Citizens Crime Commission of New York City, and the John Jay College of Criminal Justice Foundation.

 Rich has received numerous awards, including the Theodore Roosevelt Leadership Award (Citizens Crime Commission), the Ellis Island Medal of Honor, the Hogan-Morgenthau Award, and the New York State District Attorney’s Association Award.

 Rich received his J.D. from the Georgetown University Law Center and his B.A. from Seton Hall University.
 He is admitted to practice law in New York.
-Rich also completed the Executive Coaching Strategies Program at Harvard University School of Continuing Education and the External Coaching Intensive Program at Columbia University’s Teachers College.
+Rich is certified as an executive coach by Columbia University and has also completed the Executive Coaching Strategies Program at Harvard University School of Continuing Education.